 All human societies and cultures can live and work together symbiotically through the means of automated technology and the global management of environmentally sustainable resources.
 If the human race does not realize that a peaceful, ecologically balanced, humanitarian utopia is a deterministic possibility or just dismisses that outcome as an unrealistic idea, then we as a species will never push our unique human spirit and consciousness into that reality.
 These statements/arguments may seem naive and/or invalid, but in time humanity will accept them as truth.
 Our perseverance and natural instinct to survive, along with our conscious and unconscious need for equilibrium and growth will be the soul catalysts for the fullfillment of these truths.
 See Progressive Utilization Theory (PROUT).

 Feedback and/or critical analysis of my writing or posts is greatly appreciated.
 This blog serves as an abstract composition of my interests in philosophy, art, politics, science, religion, spirituality, society, consciousness and of course the nature of the universe.
-Those who use words over weapons are the true heroes.
 Debate is essentially intellectual warfare, so arm yourselves accordingly.